 Foster brings his background as a wildlife biologist, with expertise in studying the effects of non-native birds on Hawaiian ecosystems, to his collaboration with...

 The UNH Research Digest collects research news stories from across the University and provides brief summaries that showcase the breadth and depth of our research, scholarly activity, and artistic endeavors.

-Preview a few of October’s stories below.
-Find the rest of the October Digest articles at the UNH Research Office web site: http://www.unh.edu/research/unh-research-digest.
+Preview a few of December’s stories below.
+Find the rest of the December Digest articles at the UNH Research Office web site: http://www.unh.edu/research/unh-research-digest.